anamritraj/livecovid.in-webapp/README.md

 This is not a Goverment official project.
 This is not associated in any way with my employer.
 I am not getting paid to do this.
 Also, I have no intentions of making money from this.
 This is created to keep people informed about the current state of Covid-19 in the country.

-If you feel any information is missing or there is any error, please feel free to create an issue or reach out to me directly on [Twitter](https://twitter.com/anamritraj) an I would be happy to assist.
+If you feel any information is missing or there is any error, please feel free to create [an issue](https://github.com/anamritraj/livecovid.in-webapp/issues/new) or reach out to me directly on [Twitter](https://twitter.com/anamritraj) and I would be happy to assist.

 ## Meta